harness-community/harness-replicate-pipeline/README.md

 - Webhook triggers
 - Scheduled triggers
 - All trigger types supported by Harness
-- Migrated after input sets (triggers may reference input sets)
+- **Child Resource**: Replicated after parent pipeline and input sets
+- May reference input sets, so replicated last in the dependency chain
 - Auto-updated: `orgIdentifier` and `projectIdentifier`
 - **Note:** Enabled by default, use `--skip-triggers` to disable